-In this paper we focused on the feasibility of incorporating a specialized operator for handling one-to-many data transformations on RDBMSs.
-This extension is attractive, not only because one-to-many data transformations cannot be expressed using relational algebra but also because data usually resides in an RDBMS.
+In this paper, we focused on the feasibility of incorporating a specialized operator for handling one-to-many data transformations in RDBMSs.
+This extension is attractive, not only because one-to-many data transformations cannot be expressed using relational algebra but also because data usually resides in a RDBMS.
 We outlined the concrete syntax for this operator and then examined how a query optimizer can be extended to consider more advantageous execution plans in the presence of mappers.
 To test our ideas we analyzed experimentally different implementations of one-to-many data transformations using mappers and contrasted them with traditional implementations using table functions and recursive queries using two industry-leading RDBMSs.
-To the best of our knowledge, this is the first experimental assessment of one-to-many data transformations on RDBMSs.

-The experiments showed that a native implementation of the mapper operator outperformed the best RDBMS solution by almost 3 times.
-We have also observed that RDBMSs do not in general perform even very simple but highly valuable optimizations when table functions and recursive queries are used.
-Thus, we posit that oneto-many data transformations expressed by combining standard relational operators and mappers constitute a valid alternative.
+The experiments showed that a native implementation of the mapper operator outperformed the best RDBMS solution by almost three times.
+We have also observed that RDBMSs do not in general perform very simple but highly valuable optimizations when table functions and recursive queries are used.
+Thus, we posit that one-to-many data transformations expressed by combining standard relational operators and mappers constitute a valid alternative.

 The simple iterator-based semantics of the mapper operator enables efficient executions of one-to-many data transformations and favors an easy integration into the query processor of a database system.
-Towards physical optimization, we are developing different algorithms for the mapper operator to take advantage of duplicate values by employing caching techniques and hybrid-hashing proposed by (Hellerstein, 1998).
-Additionally, we consider incorporating the mapper operator in Apache Derby open source RDBMS (Apache, 2005).
+Towards physical optimization, we are developing different execution algorithms for the mapper operator.
+These algorithms take advantage of input duplicate values by employing caching techniques and hybrid-hashing proposed by [19].
+Additionally, we consider incorporating the mapper operator in Apache Derby open source RDBMS [3].

 One limitation of our work is that, despite the effort to configure the different systems so that they run in similar conditions, the alignment of these configurations lacks quantification.
-To address this shortcoming we consider running TPC-H (TPC, 1999) loads on the different systems in order to obtain a metric for comparing their respective configurations.
+To address this shortcoming, we consider running TPC-H [29] loads on the different systems in order to obtain a metric for comparing their corresponding configurations.